bartvanbenthem/k8s-credsync/README.md

 # k8s-ntenant-sync
-Synchronise basic auth credentials for all tenants with the authentication proxy
+Synchronise credentials for all tenants with the authentication proxy and grafana datasource.

 ### min requirements teant2proxy sync
 * the tenant secret name to scan is set with an environment variable.